ntegrals/magic-cli/README.md

 1. Get an OpenAI API Key at [https://openai.com/](https://openai.com/)

-   By default the model uses GPT-4.
+   ❗️ By default the model uses GPT-4.
 If you don't have access to GPT-4 yet, you have to use the --gpt3 flag.
-Thanks GPT is much more powerful with GPT-4.
+(It will then use the GPT-3.5 Turbo model)

 2. Install the CLI via npm
    ```sh
    npm install -g thanksgpt
    ```
-3. To verify that the installation worked, run:
+3. The CLI can then simply be called by running:
    ```
    thanks
    ```